tarantool/doc/doc/release/compatibility.rst

 If any request is run with the same effect, the change is compatible (except the requests that always lead to an error).

-What is okay:
+Examples of compatible changes:

-Add a new keyword.
+*   Add a new keyword.
-Add a new type.
+*   Add a new type.
-Add a new built-in function.
+*   Add a new built-in function.
-Add a new system table that starts from underscore.
+*   Add a new system table that starts from underscore.
-Add a new collation.
+*   Add a new collation.
+*   Add an implicit or explicit cast rule for a set of operations {X} and a list of types [Y] if [operation from {X}]([list of values of [Y] types]) had no meaning before the change.

-Technically those changes may break a working code in case of a name clash, but the probability of this situation is considered as negligible.
-(We can restrict this rule in a future.)
+Technically, those changes may break a working code in case of a name clash, but the probability of it is negligible.

 Examples of NOT compatible changes:

-Change how data is stored in the database.
+*   Change how data is stored in the database.
-Change how type arithmetic works (say, implicit casting rules).
+*   Change the result of working implicit or explicit cast.
-Change of a literal type.
+*   Change of a literal type.

 C code
 ------